Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Related Work

-\section{RELATED WORK}
+\section{Related Work}

-\paragraph{Cluster-wise linear regression.} \citet{spath1982fast} introduces a method for clustering the observations in a single-output regression dataset.
+The concept of multi-view correlation clustering has been explored in the past, albeit with limited scope.
+A simplified version of our work is cluster-wise linear regression~\cite{spath1982fast}, a method for clustering the observations in a single-output regression dataset.
 Like $k$-means, this method is greedy and iterative and alternates between two steps.
 Given cluster labels, it fits a linear regression to each cluster.
 Given regression coefficients, it assigns each observation to the cluster whose regression residual is the smallest for that observation.
 It is simple to show that this method is a special case of CLS clustering in which the regression inputs are one set of variables and the regression output by itself is the other set---i.e., one view is univariate.

-\paragraph{Dependency seeking clustering.} An interesting approach to correlation clustering is explored by~\citet{klami2008probabilistic} and~\citet{rey2012copula}.~\citet{klami2008probabilistic} establish a probabilistic generative modeling framework to allow Bayesian inference.
+Another interesting approach is explored by~\cite{klami2008probabilistic} and~\cite{rey2012copula}. \cite{klami2008probabilistic} establish a probabilistic generative modeling framework to allow Bayesian inference.
 They do so by proposing a model of probabilistic families for finding dependency and give a general clustering algorithm for this family.
 CCA is shown to be a special case.
 A key assumption is that a linearly transformed Gaussian latent variable produces the variation in the data.
 However, there may be severe model mismatch when this assumption was violated.
-To remedy this behavior,~\citet{rey2012copula} deploy a copula mixture model to the framework, enabling them to model mixtures of CCA, similar to the clustering setup in this work.
+To remedy this behavior,~\cite{rey2012copula} deploy a copula mixture model to the framework, enabling them to model mixtures of CCA, similar to the clustering setup in this work.
 A Bayesian clustering algorithm is proposed and shown to perform well on synthetic and real datasets.
+However, a disadvantage of this approach is that it requires a prior distribution to be specified for every feature, which could require a vast number of hyperparameters and introduces the strong possibility of model mismatch.
+In addition, in~\cite{Blaschko2008}, a multi-view clustering method called Correlational Spectral Clustering is proposed based on kernel CCA (KCCA).
+It runs KCCA on the kernel matrices of two views and then runs $k$-means on the latent variables in one view.
+The authors state that this method generalizes spectral clustering to arbitrary kernels and paired data.
+A notable distinction from our work is that KCCA cluster assignments for test observations depend on only one view.
+For example, if it were run on the data in Fig.~\ref{fig:star-true}, it would find clusters divided along vertical lines.
+Hence, the clusters have limited dependence on correlation between views.